The GIST of Gastrointestinal Stromal Tumors of the Stomach

 What are Gastrointestinal Stromal Tumors (GISTs)?

-GISTs are a rare type of soft tissue sarcoma.
+Gastrointestinal stromal tumors (GISTs) are a rare type of soft tissue sarcoma.
 Sarcomas are a general term for cancers that originate from connective tissues surrounding and protecting body organs.
 While these tumors can occur anywhere along the gastrointestinal (GI) tract, most begin in the stomach and small intestine.

 Under normal conditions, these cells grow and divide to replace old or damaged cells that eventually die.
 However, when this process goes awry, abnormal or damaged cells can avoid cell death and continue to grow uncontrollably.
 This leads to the formation of a mass of cells called a tumor, which becomes malignant (cancerous) when it invades nearby tissues and has the potential of spreading (metastasizing) to other parts of the body.

-> Find out more about the types of cancers within the stomach
+Read on: Types of cancers within the stomach

 Signs and symptoms

 Smaller, early-stage GISTs grow slowly over time and usually do not give rise to any symptoms.
-As a result, most smaller tumors are found incidentally during tests and scans for other medical conditions.
-However, advanced GISTs that are larger and fast-growing can cause a wide range of symptoms, which may vary depending on the location of the tumor.
-The stomach is the most common location in the body where GISTs arise.
-Some symptoms associated with the growth of advanced stomach GISTs include abdominal pain, fatigue and bloody stools.
+As a result, doctors often find smaller tumors incidentally during tests and scans for other medical conditions.
+However, advanced GISTs that are larger and fast-growing can cause a wide range of symptoms, which may vary depending on the tumor's location.

 Diagnosing stomach GISTs